 Guidelines on how to choose which technique to use to obtain a mass spectrum of your sample

 There is no single universal mass spectral technique available that is applicable to all samples.
 Conversely, several different techniques may give similar results for a given sample.
-The mass spectral method that is selected for a specific sample is dependant on a number of factors, including the physical and chemical properties of the sample (thermal stability, etc.), the type of data required (nominal or accurate mass), and the mass range of the sample.
+The mass spectral method that is selected for a specific sample is dependent on a number of factors, including the physical and chemical properties of the sample (thermal stability, etc.), the type of data required (nominal or accurate mass), and the mass range of the sample.

 These parameters will influence the choice of ionization method and mass analyzer that will be required, and hence the MS technique to be employed.